Reconfigurable Intelligent Surface-Assisted Multiple-Antenna Coded Caching: System Model and Related Results

+The one-shot linear delivery as in~\cite{naderializadeh2017fundamental} is considered.
+More precisely, the communication process contains $S$ time slots.
+During each time slot $s \in [S]$, we define the service set as a set of pairs (user index, packet index)

+intended for a set of $r_s$ users.
+For each $i\in [L]$, the signal transmitted by the $i$-th transmitter (i.e., the $i$-th antenna) is given by:

-where each $m_{i,k_j}(s)$ is a scalar complex coefficient in the precoding matrix to be designed.
+where each $m_{i,k}(s)$ is a complex scalar coefficient of the precoding matrix to be designed.

-In the wireless channel, there exists a passive RIS with $G$ units.
-For the ease of description, we assume that the direct paths between the transmitters and receivers are blocked.
-As shown in~\cite{jiang2022interference}, the RIS-assisted interference nulling method proposed in this case of no direct path could be directly extended to `erase' the path between a transmission antenna and a user for the systems where direct paths exist.
-Define \( \bm{h}_{T,j} \) as the channel transition vector with dimension $G$ between the \( j \)-th transmission antenna (or equivalently called the $j$-th transmitter) and the RIS, and define \( \bm{h}_{R,k} \) as the channel transition vector with dimension $G$ between the RIS and the \( k \)-th receiver.
-It is assumed that the coefficients in these vectors are i.i.d over some continuous distributed and that channel state information (CSI) is fully known to the server and users.
-The reflection coefficients of the RIS are given by \( \bm{v} = [ e^{j\omega_1} , e^{j\omega_2} , \cdots , e^{j\omega_G} ]^T \in \mathbb{C}^G\), where \( \omega_i \in (0, 2\pi) \) indicates the phase-shift coefficient of the \(i\)-th unit of the RIS.
-Note that the phase-shift vector $ \bm{v}$ could be re-configured during each time slot.
-Each receiver $k$ receives a reflected signal from the RIS at time slot $s$, which can be expressed as
+The wireless channel is enhanced by a passive RIS with $G$ elements.
+For simplicity, we assume that direct paths between transmitters and receivers are blocked.
+However, the RIS-assisted interference nulling approach in such a setup can be extended to systems with direct paths, as shown in~\cite{jiang2022interference}.
+Let $\bm{h}_{T,j}$ and $\bm{h}_{R,k}$ represent the channel vectors (with dimension $G \times 1$) from the $j$-th transmitter to the RIS and from the RIS to the $k$-th receiver, respectively.
+These channel coefficients are assumed to be i.i.d. with some continuous distribution (e.g., circularly symmetric Gaussian distribution), and full channel state information (CSI) is available to both the server and users.
+The RIS is configured by the phase-shift vector